learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added scheduling checks to the ajax scheduler that let you see if there are any errors or inconsistencies with how classes have been scheduled (e.g., capacity mismatches, resource mismatches, availability mismatches, double-booked teachers).
 This does not include all checks from the scheduling checks module, and we plan to keep the scheduling checks module around for the foreseeable future.
 - The class directory on the ajax scheduler can now be sorted by ID, caetgory, length, capacity, and teacher availability.
 - Fixed a bug that caused sections with floating resources to not be shown in the class directory on the ajax scheduler.
+- Fixed a bug where pressing enter in the class search box would refresh the page.

 Onsite changes
 ~~~~~~~~~~~~~~